TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 Retrieve a list of all currently available properties.
 GstElement must be `GST_STATE_READY` or higher.

-:param self: a TcamPropertyProvider
-:param err: a :c:type:`GError` pointer, may be NULL
-:returns: (element-type utf8) (transfer full): a #GSList
-:retval GSList*: a single linked list containing strings with property names
-:retval NULL: If an error occurs, NULL will be returned

 .. tabs::

    .. group-tab:: c

+      .. c:function:: GSList* tcam_property_provider_get_tcam_property_names (TcamPropertyProvider* self, GError** err)

+         :param self: :ref:`TcamPropertyProvider` instance that shall be queried
+         :param err: A :c:type:`GError` pointer, may be NULL
+         :returns: (element-type utf8) (transfer full): A list of property names supported by this object
+         :retval GSList*: A single linked list containing strings with property names
+         :retval NULL: If an error occurs, NULL will be returned

       .. code-block:: c